Before you bring your new pet home, make sure they'll suit your budget and lifestyle.

 Take the time to find a pet that suits your lifestyle and budget.

 Research breeds before choosing a new pet.
-Different breeds can have different temperaments and needs.
+Different breeds have varying temperaments and needs.
 For example:

 - A breed with long hair will cost you more in grooming.